History of retail in Southern California: 1950s-1980s: Suburban shopping centers and malls

 True suburbanization took off after World War II with the opening of very large shopping centers like Crenshaw Center (1947), Lakewood Center (1952), Valley Plaza (1951) – in the mid-1950s claiming to be the largest shopping center on the West Coast of the United States and the third-largest in the country, and Panorama City Shopping Center (1955).
 Bullock's built a series of four "Fashion Squares", starting with Santa Ana Fashion Square in 1958, and Broadway and Robinson's also backed new suburban centers.
 By the 1960s, most Los Angeles area shoppers didn't bother (or had no particular need) to go to Downtown Los Angeles to shop, far from most suburbs and with more difficult parking facilities than in the suburbs.
 Broadway instead continued as a great shopping hub, but from the 1970s through the mid-2000s, for immigrant Latin Americans and local Hispanic shoppers with its bazaar (or indoor swap meet-type) offerings and quinceañera and wedding dress shops.
 More and more regional malls were built, as well as some community shopping centers with single department stores, for example Honer Plaza in Santa Ana, Orangefair Mall in Fullerton, and three centers in three centers in Santa Fe Springs alone.
 The downtown areas of the older suburbs like Long Beach, Santa Ana, Anaheim, and Whittier, lost their function as regional shopping districts, except for those building downtown enclosed malls like Plaza Pasadena, Santa Monica Place and San Bernardino's Central City Mall, and Beverly Hills, which retained its status as the premiere luxury shopping district.
 Pedestrian malls in outlying downtowns were largely unsuccessful such as the Golden Mall in Burbank, Pomona Mall, and Riverside Main Street Mall and, until its renovation, Santa Monica's Third Street Mall.

+According to the nonfiction book called Meet Me by the Fountain: An Inside History of the Mall, by Alexandra Lange, South Coast Plaza, has the parallel anecdote greater to NorthPark, which commenced as a real estate Henry Segerstrom, a Swedish immigrant owning this extensive acreage.
+This mall was contrasted in the limited-highway, 405, when the Orange county has transitioning from agriculture to industry, with the first phase to be transparent 1967 with the representative Macy.
+Co and Sears.
+This is the foremost mall to feature the portfolio of art, architecture, and luxury brands, and the Jewel Court, was conceptualized by Gruen, while the interiors of the J. Morgan branch, was designed by Frank Gehry without any red flags.
+The outdoor public plaza (California Scenario), was done by Isamu Noguchi and Shoji Saodo, being described as boujee, in 1978 allowing foreign imports of the brands, with the first international retailer boutique, called Courrèges, with the carse of the minis around the 1970s.

 Discount department stores and membership stores, mostly Los Angeles–based, like The Akron, Fedco, Fedmart, Gemco, Mervyn's, Pic 'N' Save, Unimart, White Front, and Zody's, thrived in this era as well.